Ante Pavelić: Argentina, Chile and attempted assassination

 At the end of the 1940s, many former Ustaše split from Pavelić because they believed that Croats, now under new circumstances, needed new political direction.
 Many who split from Pavelić continued to call themselves Ustaše and sought the revival of the Independent State of Croatia.
 The most well known of these separatists was the former Ustaše officer and head of the NDH concentration and extermination camp network, Vjekoslav Luburić, who lived in Spain.
 In Argentina, Pavelić used the "Croatian Home Guard" to gather Croatian political emigrants.
 Pavelić tried to expand the activities of this organization, and in 1950 founded the Croatian Statehood Party, which ceased to exist that year.

 On 10 April 1951, on the 10th anniversary of the Independent State of Croatia, Pavelić announced the Croatia State Government.
 This new government considered itself to be a government in exile.
 Other Ustaše emigrants continued to arrive in Argentina, and they united under Pavelić's leadership, increasing their political activities.
 Pavelić himself remained politically active, publishing various statements, articles, and speeches in which he claimed that the Yugoslav Communist regime promoted Serbian hegemony.

 In 1954, Pavelić met with Milan Stojadinović, a former Royal Yugoslav Prime Minister, who also lived in Buenos Aires.
 The subject of their meeting was trying to find a solution for the historic conciliation between the Serbs and Croats.
 The meeting stirred controversy, but had no practical significance.
 On 8 June 1956, Pavelić and other Ustaše immigrants founded the Croatian Liberation Movement (Hrvatski oslobodilački pokret or HOP), which aimed to re-establish Nazism and the NDH.
 The HOP saw itself as "a determined adversary of communism, atheism and Yugoslavism in any possible form".

-On 10 April 1957, the 16th anniversary of the founding of the Independent State of Croatia, Pavelić was grievously wounded in an assassination attempt by the Serbian Blagoje Jovović, a hotel owner and former Royal Yugoslav officer who had been in the Montenegrin Chetniks during the war.
+On 10 April 1957, the 16th anniversary of the founding of the Independent State of Croatia, Pavelić was grievously wounded in an assassination attempt.